Political Science

 POLS 162: GENDER AND WAR, 3 credit hrs.

 This course addresses the relationship between gender and war.
 War is a highly gendered phenomenon.
 Socially constructed norms of masculinity and femininity have been used by states to mobilize public support for war and to recruit and train soldiers.
 Additionally, gender contributes to war's divergent effects on men and women.
 While men are more likely to serve as combatants, women are more likely to serve in support roles (nurses, aid workers, etc.) Women and children make up a higher proportion of civilian casualties and war refugees and also are more likely to be victims of rape in war.
 Men are more likely to suffer as combatants and to be forcibly conscripted but are less likely to get refugee status.
 For men serving in the upper echelon of the military (and high-ranking military officials are primarily men), military service can be a path to political power, a path generally less available to women.
 These differential effects of war on men and women can be explained largely by socially constructed gender identities that define men's and women's wartime roles in different ways.
+May be used as part of Women's and Gender Studies Concentration.
 No prerequisites.

 POLS 163: SIMULATING CRISIS DECISION-MAKING IN U.S. FOREIGN POLICY, 3 credit hrs.